 - Heat the oven to 325°F (165°C) with a rack positioned in the center.
-Butter a 10-cup (2.37L) Bundt pan.
+Butter a 10-cup (2.37L) Bundt pan very well.
+For extra insurance, dust the pan with flour or dry breadcrumbs.
 In a large bowl with an electric mixer on medium speed, beat the butter and sugar until fluffy.
 Beat in the eggs one by one.

 - Bake until the cake is risen and firm to the touch, and a toothpick stuck in the middle comes out with just crumbs clinging, about 55 minutes.
 Cool the pan on a rack set over a rimmed baking sheet for 10 minutes, then invert the cake onto the rack and let cool completely.

-- Whisk together powdered sugar and orange juice in a small bowl.
+- Whisk together powdered sugar and orange juice in a small bowl, then taste and adjust the consistency to taste (if you'd like it thicker, add more powdered sugar; thinner, add more orange juice).
 Once the cake is cool, spoon the glaze over the top.
 Let the glaze set, then slice cake and serve.
 Store any leftovers airtight at room temperature.